 GPR uses high-frequency (usually polarized) radio waves and transmits into the ground.
 When the wave hits a buried object or a boundary with different dielectric constants, the receiving antenna records variations in the reflected return signal.
 The principles involved are similar to reflection seismology, except that electromagnetic energy is used instead of acoustic energy, and reflections appear at boundaries with different dielectric constants instead of acoustic impedance.

-At Total Scan & Survey, we offer the most efficient service in ground penetrating radar in Perth and the surrounding areas
+At Total Scan & Survey, we offer the most efficient service in ground penetrating radar in Perth, Sydney, Brisbane and Melbourne and the surrounding areas

 Electromagnetic (EM) conductivity instruments have a response that is comparable to that of resistance meters (conductivity is the inverse of resistance).
 Underground archaeological features are detected by creating a magnetic field underground by applying an electric current that has a known frequency and magnitude through a sending coil.
 The currents spur a secondary current in underground conductors that is picked up by a receiving coil.
 Changes in the underground conductivity can indicate buried features.
 Although EM conductivity instruments are generally less sensitive than resistance meters to the same phenomena, they do have a number of unique properties.
 One advantage is that they do not require direct contact with the ground, and can be used in conditions unfavourable to resistance meters.
 Another advantage is relatively greater speed than resistance instruments.